mrmccaffrey/SpaceApps-Weather-Forecast/README.md

-**ClimaCast**
+ClimaCast

-A Streamlit tool for checking 40-year historical weather patterns at specific coordinates.
-It hits the NASA POWER API to pull temperature, wind, and precip data for a specific calendar day across the last four decades to help estimate "likely" conditions for future outdoor planning.
+ClimaCast is a Streamlit application for exploring 40-year historical weather patterns at specific coordinates.
+By leveraging NASA’s POWER API, it provides temperature, wind, and precipitation data for a given calendar day over the past four decades, helping users estimate “likely” conditions for outdoor planning.

+⸻

+Features
+	•	Query historical weather data for a specific latitude, longitude, and date.
+	•	Convert metrics from Celsius (°C) and meters per second (m/s) to Fahrenheit (°F) and miles per hour (MPH).
+	•	Classify each day into categories such as “Very Hot” or “Very Windy” based on thresholds.
+	•	Visualize trends over 40 years with interactive Plotly plots to see if the day is getting warmer, wetter, or windier.
+	•	Export raw 40-year data to CSV for further analysis.

+⸻

-How it works
+How It Works

-The app takes a latitude, longitude, and a target date.
-It then:
+	1. Input latitude, longitude, and a target calendar day.

-Queries NASA's daily point API for that date for every year from (Year-40) to (Year-1).
+	2. The app queries NASA’s POWER daily point API for that date for every year from current year minus 40 to last year.

-Converts metric values (C and m/s) to Fahrenheit and MPH.
+	3. Converts metric values to imperial units.

-Classifies each day into labels like "Very Hot" or "Very Windy" based on set thresholds.
+	4. Classifies the weather conditions based on pre-defined thresholds.

-Plots the trends using Plotly to show if that specific day is getting warmer or wetter over time.
+	5. Generates interactive plots to illustrate historical trends in temperature, precipitation, and wind.
+	6. Calculates probabilities, e.g., “In the last 40 years, this day exceeded 90°F 60% of the time.”

+⸻

 Setup

-You'll need streamlit, requests, plotly, and pandas installed.

-Bash
+Requirements
+	•	Python 3.8+
+	•	Streamlit
+	•	Requests
+	•	Plotly
+	•	Pandas

+Install dependencies using pip:

-pip install streamlit requests plotly pandas streamlit run test.py
+pip install streamlit requests plotly pandas

+Running the App

+streamlit run test.py

+⸻

 Notes

-Data Source: All data is pulled live from the NASA POWER (Prediction of Worldwide Energy Resources) project.
+	•	Data Source: All data comes from NASA POWER (Prediction of Worldwide Energy Resources) API.

-Accuracy: This is historical data, not a forecast.
-It calculates probability (e.g., "In the last 40 years, this day has been over 90°F 60% of the time").
+	•	Accuracy: ClimaCast uses historical data, not forecasts.
+Results reflect past trends, not future predictions.

-Export: There is a built-in CSV download button if you want to pull the raw 40-year stack into Excel.
+	•	Export: Use the built-in CSV download button to save the raw 40-year dataset for external analysis in Excel or other tools.

+⸻

+License

+MIT License